reaktoro/optima/README.md

 ## Contact

-Use the following channels of communication for a contact:
+Use the following channels of communication for contact:

 * **Use [Gitter]** for questions, discussing a feature request, feedback, etc.
 * **Use [GitHub Issues]** for reporting bugs and other issues.